-In order to effectively communicate with all members of the SUNY Cortland community, the university requires students to register a current local address and local phone number and check their assigned Cortland email on a frequent and consistent basis.
+In order to effectively communicate with all members of the College community, the College requires students to register a current local address, local phone number and valid email address.
 This information is required in order for students to complete any registration functions.
 Any changes in local directory information must be submitted within two weeks.
-Local directory changes may be submitted directly to Student Registration and Records Services or online through myRedDragon.
+Directory changes may be submitted directly to the Registrar's Office.